sterlzbd/roda/README.md

 Hashes call a registered matcher with the given key using the hash value, and match if that matcher returns true.
 Keys should always be symbols.

-The default registered matchers included with Sinuba are:
+The default registered matchers included with Sinuba are included below.
+You can add your own hash matchers by adding the approrpriate match\_\* method to the request class via a plugin.

 #### :extension